Parmeggiani-Lab/elfin-ui/README.md

  * Select Network operator

 ### TODO: Must-Haves
+ * Add a network ID to quickly determine whether two modules are of the same network.
  * Define auto-design "work sites" by drawing path guides
  * Export to Elfin Core format